stut/stuart.life/src/about/index.md

 ### How does this site work?

-The site is maintained using Jekyll with a custom stylesheet and some custom plugins to create the graphs and archives.
+The site is maintained using Jekyll with a custom stylesheet and some custom plugins to create the graph data and archives.
 You can <a href="https://github.com/stut/stuart.life">see the source on Github</a>.